Elder Tricksters

 * why effective warriors often go with the flow instead of fighting it

-* the gentle uses of war
+* gentle uses of war

 * how to shove back when push comes to shove, without losing the high moral ground